 African-American women have the highest breast cancer mortality overall, while Asian-American and Pacific Islander women have the lowest .

-In the folders below, learn more about breast cancer incidence and mortality among women of different races/ethnicities:
+In the folders below, learn more about breast cancer incidence and mortality among women of different races and ethnicities.

 Breast cancer is the most common cancer among African-American women.
-It is also the second leading cause of cancer death among African-American women, exceeded only by lung cancer .
+It is also the second leading cause of cancer death among African-American women (lung cancer is the major cause of cancer death among these women) .
 In 2013 (most recent data available), an estimated 27,060 new cases of breast cancer and 6,080 deaths were expected to occur among African-American women .